cdalsania/Credit_Card_Fraud_Detection/README.md

 ## Objective
 Our goal as researchers is to focus on detecting fraudulent behaviors early using advanced machine learning techniques.
 Though credit card fraud detection is not a straightforward task mainly because one being the fraudulent behaviors, which differ for each transaction attempt, and the dataset being imbalanced.
 ****
+# Data Exploration

+## Data
+Due to the Data Privacy of sensitive payment data, which contains private information about customers and businesses, access to such data is highly restricted, making it very difficult to find a publicly available real-world data set.
+We were only able to find a dataset released on the [Kaggle website](https://www.kaggle.com/mlg-ulb/creditcardfraud) with 284807 transactions, a tiny sliver of data.

+Data from Kaggle website was uploaded to AWS S3 Cloud Storage for further analysis and prediction models.
+This dataset contains credit card transactions performed in 2 days in September 2013 by European cardholders.

+* There are 30 features out of which 28 features (V1, V2, ...
+V28) are numerical input variables resulting from a PCA transformation.
+The other two features, 'Amount' and 'Time,' are not PCA transformed.

+* Feature 'Time' holds the seconds elapsed between each transaction and the first transaction in the dataset.

+* Feature 'Class' is the target variable that takes value 1 in fraudulent transactions and 0 otherwise.